-Obesity increases the risk of High Blood Pressure and High Cholesterol leading to Heart Disease, Diabetes, Prediabetes, Asthma, Sleep Apnea, Osteoarthrits, Polycystic Ovarian Syndrome, and Non-Alcoholic Fatty Liver Disease.
-Weight loss alone can improve some of these weight related conditions leading to improved general health.
+Obesity increases the risk of High Blood Pressure and High Cholesterol, leading to Heart Disease, Diabetes, Prediabetes, Asthma, Sleep Apnea, Osteoarthrits, Polycystic Ovarian Syndrome, and Non-Alcoholic Fatty Liver Disease.
+Weight loss alone can improve some of these weight-related conditions, leading to improved general health.
 Calculating your BMI will be the first step in formulating a plan including recognition of and changes to eating habits, physical activity, common behaviors, and medications.
-Losing even just five percent of your weight may help to improve energy levels, increase your level of everyday activity, decrease pain on activity, and improve your overall mood.
+Losing even just five percent of your weight may help to improve energy levels, increase your level of everyday activity, decrease pain during activity, and improve your overall mood.

 The resulting number is then categorized into different ranges, typically as follows: